AdvDebug/AntiCrack-DotNet/README.md

 * Thread Injection Detection

-* Using PEB to change the main module info of the program which is main module name and module base address at runtime.
+* changing the main module info of the program like module name, base address, address of entrypoint, size of image, etc to prevent info lookups, dumping, and modification.

+* Changing the CLR module image magic in the memory of the process to try to prevent (some) external processes/software from retrieving some critical info about our assemblies while still being functional by making it seem like debugger exports is missing.

 * Detecting process hollowing in our program by checking suspicious image base address.